ghc/ghc/docs/users_guide/glasgow_exts.rst

 Here are the key definitions, all available from ``GHC.Exts``: ::

-  TYPE :: RuntimeRep -> *   -- highly magical, built into GHC
+  TYPE :: RuntimeRep -> Type   -- highly magical, built into GHC

   data RuntimeRep = LiftedRep     -- for things like `Int`
                   | UnliftedRep   -- for things like `Array#`